IBM/cics-bundle-gradle/README.md

 It can deploy CICS bundles containing any bundle parts.

 ## Prerequisites
 The plugin requires Gradle version 5 features and will not work correctly on earlier releases of Gradle.

+The plugin builds CICS bundles for any in-service version of CICS Transaction Server for z/OS (version 5.3 and later at the time of writing).

- If you're using the `deployCICSBundle` task, further configuration to CICS is required to make use of the CICS bundle deployment API (see the [CICS TS doc](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/configuring/cmci/config-bundle-api.html) for details).
-Simply put, you'll need:
+However, if you're using the `deployCICSBundle` task of the plugin to deploy bundles to CICS, you must enable the CICS bundle deployment API.
+The CICS bundle deployment API is supported by the CMCI JVM server that must be set up in a WUI region (consult the [CICS TS doc](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/configuring/cmci/config-bundle-api.html) for details).To use the `deployCICSBundle` task, make sure that:
- * A CICS region that is at CICS® TS V5.6 or later
+ * You have a CICS region that is at CICS® TS V5.6 or later
- * The region to be configured as a WUI region for the CICSplex that contains the deployment target region
+ * This region is configured to be a WUI region for the CICSplex that contains the deployment target region
- * The WUI region to be configured to use the CMCI JVM server, including the CICS bundle deployment API
+ * This WUI region is configured to use the CMCI JVM server, including the CICS bundle deployment API

 ## Gradle tasks
 The CICS bundle Gradle plugin contributes the following gradle tasks in sequential order.

 Tasks | Description
 --|--